 - Get plenty of vitamin D which is needed for the absorption of calcium.
 Spend some time under the sun and include eggs, meat, mackerel, sardines and meat in the diet.
 Other foods that are rich in Vitamin D include cereals, dairy, powdered milk and soy products.

 - Seek the help of a physical therapist for some rehabilitation exercises.
 The therapist will provide some exercises to strengthen and increase the flexibility of the muscles.

-- When the swelling is reduced, apply heat on the area to increase the circulation of blood in the area.
+- Lastly, when the swelling is reduced, apply heat on the area to increase the circulation of blood in the area.
 Apply a warm compress for at least 15 minutes.
-Avoid placing heat directly on the skin.
+In addition, avoid placing heat directly on the skin.
 Make sure that it is wrapped with a towel to prevent burning the skin.